 In marine systems, tidal and meteorological processes, together with geographical features such as narrow coastal channels effectively create habitats that are in constant flux due to water movements.
 My research looks to understand the unique challenges and opportunities this creates for marine predators using them.

 Impacts of marine renewable energy technologies

 Many countries have set ambitious targets for renewable energy, with energy from offshore sources anticipated to form an important part of this; this has led to the proposed installation of wind, wave, and tidal energy converters around the coast.
-However, these potentially hazardous to marine mammals and understanding how they perceive and respond to renewable devices is critical to ensure that they can co-exist at the scales currently being envisaged for the industry.
+However, these are potentially hazardous to marine mammals and understanding how they perceive and respond to renewable devices is critical to ensure that they can co-exist at the scales currently being envisaged for the industry.
 My research includes studies of the impacts of wind farm construction on harbour seals and behavioural responses of seals to tidal stream energy devices.

-- Joe Onoufriou, University of St Andrews.
+- Joe Onoufriou, PhD student, University of St Andrews.
 "Effects of tidal turbines on the movements of marine predators in tidally energetic areas".
 Co-supervised with Dave Thompson (SMRU), Liz Masden (UHI), Jared Wilson (Marine Scotland), and John Baxter (SNH).

 Nienke Van Geel, Scottish Association for Marine Science.
 "Predator movements in complex geography: Spatial distribution and temporal occurrence of low-density bottlenose dolphin communities off western Scotland".
 Co-supervised with Ben Wilson (SAMS).

 20 (of 47 /dk/atira/pure/researchoutput/status/published available) for gdh10 (source: University of St Andrews PURE)

 Please click title of any item for full details